EdwardLiuyc/StaticMapping/README.md

 - mrvp using cuda or opencl
 - solve all nls problem using gtsam
 - **supporting multi-lidars**
+- perhaps need a brand-new data type for pointcloud
 - **remove the imu dependency of pose extrapolator**
 - save submap binary data into a special format file not just pointcloud into .pcd
 - save the frame clouds instead of submap clouds